-The three times I ate meat in Central Asia, it was in a small remote towns, dodgy road side restaurant, or a homestay where my host only spoke Kazak and Russian.
+The most difficult times for me were in a small remote towns, dodgy road side restaurant, or a homestay where my host only spoke Kazak and Russian.
 In cities, I had no problem.
 Capital cities have modern vegan or vegetarian options, and the menus are more diverse.
 The water quality also seems to be a bit better in the larger cities.
 Even outside of the capitals, most major cities or larger towns had decent options.
 So, if you are a vegan and are not willing to make any exceptions, I suggest you stick to larger cities – but where is the fun in that?

 Larger hotel chains that cater to westerners will have more veggie options.
 One of the more grand hotels, Mirzo Hotel, we stayed at in Tashkent even made us a vegetarian midnight snack.
-During our homestays, however, our hosts only gave us one option for most meals, and guess what meat was a large part of the menu.
-Learn say no, or accept their hospitality.
-For us enjoying our stay with a local was a bigger priority than strictly saying no to meat.
+During our homestays, however, our hosts only gave us one option for most meals, and guess what, meat was a large part of the menu.

 3. Prepare Yourself for Eating Some Meat (at least being served meat)